multirobot-use/mrta_heuristic_planner/README.md

 ```

 ### Analyzing the solution
 After running the `optimalTaskAllocator()` function, we can check the values of some variables of the solution vector using the [getVarValue](scripts/getVarValue.m) script.
-To do so, we first need to load the information about the scenario that has just been solved.
+To do so, we first need to load the information about the scenario that has just been solved:
-If we had the save flag on when we solved it, there should be a `planner_workspace.mat` file in the `mat` folder corresponding to the variables from the `optimalTaskAllocator()` function that we need to properly analyze the solution.
-If we forgot to turned it on, we can just call the planner again with the test flag on specifying to solve the last scenario.
-This will just save the workspace information and return.
-Then to load the information we just run the following:

 **Note**: if it was a randomly generated scenario, remember to set the save flag on before when calling the main function.
 ```
-load('../mat/planner_workspace.mat');
+[Agent, Task] = scenario(scenario_id);
 ```
 Where `scenario_id` is the id of the scenario just solved.

 Now the `Agent` and `Task` structures with the scenario information are loaded.
-We can see also `A`, that is the number of
-robots, `T`, the number of tasks including the Recharge task, `S`, the length of the robot's queue, `N`, maximum estimated number of fragments, `Td_a_t_t` is a `A`x`T`x`T+1` array, `Td_a_t_t(a, t2, t1)` would be the time it takes for robot `a` to move from task `t1`location to task `t2` location, and `Te_t_nf` is a `T`x`N` array, where `Te_t_nf(t,nf)` would be the time it takes for task `t` to execute if it where divided into `nf` fragments. `dv_start_length` is a structure containing the starting position and length of each decision variable in the solution vector (`sol`).

-With this information and the information returned by the `optimalTaskAllocator()`, we can call `getVarValue()` to check the value of any decision variable that we want.
+With this information and the solution vector returned by the `optimalTaskAllocator()`, we can call `getVarValue()` to check the value of any decision variable that we want.
 To check for example how mane fragments are tasks being divided into:
 ```
-nf_t = getVarValue(display_flag, sol, A, N, T, S, dv_start_length, 'nf_t')
+nf_t = getVarValue(sol, Agent, Task, 'nf_t')
 ```
-**Note**: on of the tasks will be the recharge task, usually the first task.
+**Note**: one of the tasks will be the recharge task, usually the first task.

-The names of the variables can be consulted in both [optimalTaskAllocator.m](src/optimalTaskAllocator.m) and [getVarValue](scripts/getVarValue.m) source codes.
+The names of the variables can be consulted in the [getVarValue](scripts/getVarValue.m) source code.

 In case that we forgot to print the solution, we can also print it manually after loading the planner workspace information doing:
 ```
-printSolution(sol, fval, Agent, Task, dv_start_length, 'scenario_id', objective_function, predefined);
+printSolution(sol, Agent, Task, 'scenario_id', 'execution_id', fval);
 ```

 ## Check solution